saucelabs/sauce-docs/docs/test-fairy/sdk/ios/ad-hoc-ipa.md

 Accessing raw logs on an iOS device requires hooking up that device via a USB cable to a computer.
 System logs often help a lot in debugging vague problems around app installation.

-Many times, the error displayed on an iOS device screen is too generic, but the system logs explain more thoroughly the reason for the problem.
-In order to get the logs, complete the following:
+The error displayed on an iOS device screen is often too generic, but the system logs explain more thoroughly the reason for the problem.
+To get the logs, complete the following:

 - Open Xcode.
 - Open menu Window -> Devices.